Munawwar/git-scripts/README.md

 # merge.sh

-Syncs list of local branches with remote and merges the branches to a target branch It does not rebase the branches, it just merges them.
+Syncs list of local branches with remote and merges the branches to a target branch.
+It does not rebase the branches, it just merges them.

 ```sh
 merges.sh release branch1 branch2